Step-by-Step Guide to Creating a Barcode Reader App for Salesforce AppExchange

 Salesforce package app

-Now you can visit the Salesforce partner page to view the package.
-As long as you finish the business plan and pass the security review, you can submit your selected package to Salesforce AppExchange.
+Visit the Salesforce partner page to view your package.
+After completing the business plan and passing the security review, you can submit your package to Salesforce AppExchange.

 Salesforce package publishing